I’ve seen several commercials lately for fabric spray that make me cringe.

 My favorite essential oils to use are Lemon, Tea Tree, or Frankincense because of their ability to kill germs and I like the way they smell.

-If you prefer you can select a premade blend to make it even simpler.
+If you prefer you can select one of the premade blends I mentioned above to make it even simpler.

 Nifty Tip: If you don’t have a glass spray bottle you can use an old apple cider vinegar bottle plus the sprayer from your glass cleaner.